 What to Pack for Memorial Day Travel

 A quick weekend escape doesn’t require a huge bag or a ton of stuff.
 Keep it simple, go light, and pack for what is sure to be great weather.
 The Outbreaker 35 is the perfect bag for a long weekend getaway and has the added benefit of being water resistant if a little late spring rain interrupts the festivities.
 Be sure to add a daypack for your parade and adventure necessities.
-Finally, throw in the wet/dry bag to take care of any damp beach stuff, muddy shoes, or dirty laundry on the way home.

 - 2 pair of pants, shorts, or skirts (wear one, pack one)